-The psychology department occupies the majority of two floors in Ledford Hall.
+The psychology department is housed in Ledford Hall.
 It includes laboratory space and equipment for student research.
 It also includes clinic/laboratory space for the Meredith Autism Program.

-The Meredith Autism Program, or "MAP," provides Meredith students with a special opportunity to learn principles of behavior change and then to apply these principles to help very young children with autism and their families.
+The Meredith Autism Program provides Meredith students with a special opportunity to learn principles of behavior change and then to apply these principles to help very young children with autism and their families.
 Providing students with the opportunity to develop professional skills like these -- while they are still undergraduate students -- is very unusual among colleges and universities and makes the Meredith Autism Program a distinguishing feature of Meredith's Department of Psychology.